Creating a healthy human startS with preconception preparation

 Ensuring the above takes place will mean that lifestyle, microbial and dietary antigens will not pass through the newborn’s gut barrier through the womb/breastmilk.
 Therefore, this won't trigger an immune activation and pro-inflammatory response.

-So when should you start preparing your body for conception?
+So, when should you start preparing your body for conception?

-Information on this differs widely from conventional health organisations, and medical practitioners like The Pregnancy Baby Birth Organisation by the Australian Government suggest up to 6 months.
-However, leading nutritional experts such as Sally Fallon Morell, best known as the author of Nourishing Traditions: The Cookbook that Challenges Politically Correct Nutrition and the Diet Dictocrats, and Dr. Campbell McBride, best known as the author of Gut and Physiology Syndrome, who holds a degree in Medicine and Postgraduate degrees in both Neurology and Human Nutrition suggest up to two years.
+Information on this varies greatly from conventional health organisations, with medical practitioners like The Pregnancy Baby Birth Organisation by the Australian Government suggesting up to 6 months.
+However, leading nutritional experts such as Sally Fallon Morell, best known as the author of "Nourishing Traditions: The Cookbook that Challenges Politically Correct Nutrition and the Diet Dictocrats," and Dr. Campbell McBride, best known as the author of "Gut and Physiology Syndrome," who holds a degree in Medicine and postgraduate degrees in both Neurology and Human Nutrition, recommend up to two years.

 I will end with this simple statement: